jhernandezcampillo/lab-3-string-processing/README.md

 # String Processing

-### This is a for COMP 167 Computer Program Design at North Carolina A&T State University.
+### This is a lab for COMP 167 Computer Program Design at North Carolina A&T State University.

 ### Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu